cogment/cogment-doc/docs/reference/grpc.md

 #### `RetrieveVersionInfos()`

-Retrieve the information for all or selected versions of a given model.
+Retrieve the information for all or selected iterations of a given model.

 -   Metadata: None
 -   Request: [`RetrieveVersionInfosRequest`](#retrieveversioninfosrequest)